taijusanagi/2022-ETHSanFrancisco/packages/contracts/README.md

 ## Reference

-As described in the main [README](../../README.md), the following codes used as references
+As described in the main [README](../../README.md), the following codes are used as references

 - https://github.com/worldcoin/world-id-starter-hardhat/blob/main/contracts/Contract.sol